s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 the `x` axis shows the time, the `y` axis enumerates the machines and processes.
 The visualisation shows a running process in green, a blocked process is red.
 If the process is \enquote{runnable}, i.e. it may run, but does not, it is yellow.
-The typical reason for this is GC.
+The typical reason for this is garbage collection (GC).
 An inactive machine, where no processes are started yet, or all are already terminated, shows as a blue bar.
 A communication from one process to another is represented with a black arrow.